23 Burndown Charts

 • Have you checked for memory leaks?

 In some cases, each requirement or user story will have an owner (likely the team leader or manager) who will decide if it has been successfully implemented.
-In this case, the owner should have identified the things that they need to see before they decide that the team has delivered the functionality required to implement the requirement/user story (such as being able to answer yes to the questions above).
-In other cases, the team might collectively review the work and decide that it is finished.
+In this case, the owner should have identified the things they need to see before deciding whether the team has delivered the functionality required to implement the requirement/user story (such as being able to answer yes to the questions above).
+In other cases, the team might collectively review the work and decide it is finished.

-Whatever the case, having well-written and measurable requirements will help you when it comes time to determine if you are able to move the work that’s been done from “In Progress” to “Completed”.
+Whatever the case, having well-written and measurable requirements will help you when it comes time to determine if you can move the work that’s been done from “In Progress” to “Completed”.

 Activity: Working With The Burn Down Chart